 When your Google Business Profile (GBP) is up and running smoothly but your business still doesn’t show up on Google, it’s understandable to feel frustrated.

 Several factors could be causing this, but the good news is that many of these issues have straightforward solutions.
+If your business isn’t showing up because your GBP got suspended then click here.

 Similarly to why your google reviews may not be showing up, Google’s Guidelines always play a big role in these issues.